Aesthetics & Identity in Blade Runner

 ‘If only you could see what I‘ve seen with your eyes’, says Roy to the eyeball designer, implying that, while his makers have the upper hand, while he is constructed, they cannot define and control him altogether.
 That there is something that is entirely his own.

 Perhaps the only source of knowledge available to us is the aesthetic sense.
 Being uniquely subjective, the aesthetic experience of the sublime potentially provides us with the only reliable way by which to gain a sense of self in a world of flowing and fragmented information and dispersing identity and a knowledge uncontaminated by cultural constructs.
+Maria Beville calls terror an experience ‘in which a narrowed focus allows us to absorb fundamental aspects of our being; those which are arguably unknowable in our ordinary subjective frames of reference’ (24), and which enables the possibility of the ‘reception of unlearned realities’ (27).

 To answer the question I posed earlier, why are we attracted to the Gothic?
 The answer is terror, that which makes the disintegration of realities and cultural structures possible, but simultaneously enables us to construct new realities and acquire a unique knowledge about ourselves and in relation to the world.
 We crave ‘terror for its realising capabilities’ (30).
 We need the effect of terror to explore and appreciate our subjectivity (41).
 As I read Radcliffe, while terror affects us with melancholy, we also feel more alive, more inquisitive, more in touch with ourselves, while under its prolonged spell.
 It activates the differences which expand both existence and perception.